Toshio Gotō

-Toshio Gotō (後藤 俊夫, Gotō Toshio) is a Japanese director.
+Toshio Gotō (後藤 俊夫, Gotō Toshio) was a Japanese film director.
+He was born in Ina, Nagano, Japan and was primarily known for films about humanity's relationship with nature.

-He had worked as an assistant director of Satsuo Yamamoto from 1962 to 1978.
-He directed his first film in 1978.
+Gotō worked as an assistant director of Satsuo Yamamoto from 1962 to 1978.
+He made his directorial debut in 1978 with Komugīro no tenshi suzume to shōnen.
 His 2009 film Beauty was entered into the 31st Moscow International Film Festival.

+Gotō died from lymphoma on 22 November 2025, at the age of 87.